-On December 11, 2014, the Company announced that its Chief Executive Officer would resign from his role effective on January 15, 2015.
-Pursuant to a separation and consulting agreement entered into by the Company and the Former CEO on December 10, 2014, the Former CEO will remain involved with the Company as a member of the Board and in a consulting capacity to the Company for a three-year consulting term.
-The Company recorded \$2,574 as separation costs on the accompanying consolidated statements of comprehensive income for the year ended December 31, 2014 related to this separation.
-This amount is included in accrued salaries, wages and benefits as of December 31, 2014 on the accompanying consolidated balance sheet and was paid in January 2015.
+The Company's former Chief Executive Officer resigned from his role effective on January 15, 2015.
+Pursuant to a separation and consulting agreement entered into by the Company and the Former CEO on December 10, 2014, the Former CEO remained involved with the Company as a member of the Board through April 15, 2016 and remains in a consulting capacity to the Company for a three-year consulting term ending on January 15, 2018.
+The Company recorded \$2,574 as separation costs on the accompanying consolidated statements of comprehensive (loss) income for the year ended December 31, 2014 related to this separation, which was paid in January 2015.

-Additionally, in connection with the Restructuring Program and the separation of the Former CEO, conditions for eligibility on certain unvested performance restricted shares of common stock were modified to allow those participants who are separating from the Company, including the Former CEO, to vest in their respective awards if the performance conditions are achieved after their employment ends with the Company.
+Additionally, in connection with the 2014 Restructuring Program and the separation of the Former CEO, conditions for eligibility on certain unvested performance restricted shares of common stock were modified to allow those participants who are separating from the Company, including the Former CEO, to vest in their respective awards if the performance conditions are achieved after their employment ends with the Company.
 See Note 18-Equity-Based Compensation for further details.

-5. EARNINGS PER SHARE
+5. (LOSS) EARNINGS PER SHARE

-Earnings per share is computed as follows (in thousands, except per share data):
+(Loss) earnings per share is computed as follows (in thousands, except per share data):

-Year Ended December 31,

-2015 2014 2013

-Net Income Shares Per Share Amount Net Income Shares Per Share Amount Net Income Shares Per Share Amount

-Basic earnings per share \$49,133 85,860 \$ 0.57 \$49,919 87,183 \$ 0.57 \$51,920 87,537 \$ 0.59

-Effect of dilutive incentive-based

-awards 121 297 615

-Diluted earnings per share \$49,133 85,981 \$ 0.57 \$49,919 87,480 \$ 0.57 \$51,920 88,152 \$ 0.59
+Year En ded Decemb er 31, 2016 2015 2014 Net Loss Shares Per Share Amount Net Income Shares Per Share Amount Net Income Shares Per Share Amount Basic (loss) earnings per share \$(12,531) 84,925 \$ (0.15) \$49,133 85,860 \$ 0.57 \$49,919 87,183 \$ 0.57 Effect of dilutive incentive-based awards 121 297 Diluted (loss) earnings per share \$(12,531) 84,925 \$ (0.15) \$49,133 85,981 \$ 0.57 \$49,919 87,480 \$ 0.57

-In accordance with the Earnings Per Share Topic of the ASC, basic earnings per share is computed by dividing net income by the weighted average number of shares of common stock outstanding during the period (excluding treasury stock and unvested restricted stock).
+In accordance with the Earnings Per Share Topic of the ASC, basic (loss) earnings per share is computed by dividing net (loss) income by the weighted average number of shares of common stock outstanding during the period (excluding treasury stock and unvested restricted stock).
 The shares of unvested restricted stock are eligible to receive dividends; however, dividend rights will be forfeited if the award does not vest.
 Accordingly, only vested shares of outstanding restricted stock are included in the calculation of basic earnings per share.
 The weighted average number of repurchased shares during the period, if any, which are held as treasury stock are excluded from common stock outstanding.

-Diluted earnings per share is determined using the treasury stock method based on the dilutive effect of unvested restricted stock and certain shares of common stock that are issuable upon exercise of stock options.
-During the year ended December 31, 2015, there were approximately 1,879,000 antidilutive shares of common stock excluded from the computation of diluted earnings per share.
-During the year ended December 31, 2014, there were approximately 21,000 antidilutive shares of common stock excluded from the computation of diluted earnings per share.
-During the year ended December 31, 2013, there were no antidilutive shares of common stock excluded from the computation of diluted earnings per share.
+Diluted (loss) earnings per share is determined using the treasury stock method based on the dilutive effect of unvested restricted stock and certain shares of common stock that are issuable upon exercise of stock options.
+During the year ended December 31, 2016, there were approximately 4,807,000 potentially dilutive shares of common stock excluded from the computation of diluted loss per share as their effect would have been anti-dilutive due to the Company's net loss in the period.
+During the year ended December 31, 2015 and 2014, there were approximately 1,879,000 and 21,000 antidilutive shares of common stock excluded from the computation of diluted earnings per share, respectively.